ChrisTowles/markdown-flashcards/README.md

 ## Other

 - [Troubleshooting](./docs/troubleshooting.md)
-- Extension [antfu.slidev](https://marketplace.visualstudio.com/items?itemName=antfu.slidev) can be used by adding user or `.vscode/settings.json` to include
+- VSCode Extension [antfu.slidev](https://marketplace.visualstudio.com/items?itemName=antfu.slidev) can be used to better edit slides by adding `.vscode/settings.json` to include

 ```json